Torii: Origins

-In Japan birds have also long had a connection with the dead, this may mean it was born in connection with some prehistorical funerary rite.
+In Japan, birds have also long had a connection with the dead, this may mean it was born in connection with some prehistorical funerary rite.
 Ancient Japanese texts like the Kojiki and the Nihon Shoki for example mention how Yamato Takeru after his death became a white bird and in that form chose a place for his own burial.
 For this reason, his mausoleum was then called shiratori misasagi (白鳥陵).
 Many later texts also show some relationship between dead souls and white birds, a link common also in other cultures, shamanic like the Japanese.
 Bird motifs from the Yayoi and Kofun periods associating birds with the dead have also been found in several archeological sites.
 This relationship between birds and death would also explain why, in spite of their name, no visible trace of birds remains in today's torii: birds were symbols of death, which in Shinto brings defilement (kegare).
+Poles believed to have supported wooden bird figures very similar to the sotdae have been found together with wooden birds, and are believed by some historians to have somehow evolved into today's torii.
+Intriguingly, in both Korea and Japan single poles represent deities (kami in the case of Japan) and hashira (柱) is the counter for kami.

 Finally, the possibility that torii are a Japanese invention cannot be discounted.
 The first torii could have evolved already with their present function through the following sequence of events: